- Open Source CEO by Bill Kerr

 Behavioural research & ‘Project Sunshine’

-The thing that I found most interesting with the Sidebar zero to one story was how much thought and care—and financial investment for that matter—went into the launch.
-From the very first days Lexy and the team employed Samantha to not just have a few user interview but run a behavioural research program.
+What I found most interesting with the Sidebar zero to one story was how much thought and care—and financial investment for that matter—went into the launch.
+From the very first days, Lexy and the team employed Samantha not just to have a few user interviews but to run a behavioural research program.
 An example of this is something Sidebar called ‘Project Sunshine.’
+I have access to the 34-page document outlining the systematic approach to testing.

-I have access to the 34-page document outlining the systematic approach to testing. | ![]() Source; Sidebar. |
+I have access to the 34-page document outlining the systematic approach to testing. | ![]() Source: Sidebar. |

-And it was effectively to run small group coaching for two cohorts: founders and product managers.
-Their initial ICPs.
+And it was effectively to run small group coaching for two cohorts: founders and product managers—their initial ICPs.
 There were 16 founders and 16 product managers in the initial testing group.
 Here are some of the initial discussions from their research around the two.

-Source; Sidebar.
+Source: Sidebar.

 The eventual learnings were that group learning and support provided more value than one-to-one coaching, matching was better suited to be around problems than geographical or job title/department, and the vibe really mattered.